hipstersmoothie/sketchmine/packages/sketch-validator/README.md

 For tests the **jest** Framework was chosen, see [jestjs.io](https://jestjs.io/) for details.

-Run `npm run test` to run all tests specified for the Sketch validation rules.
+Run `yarn test` to run all tests specified for the Sketch validation rules.
 Run `npx jest -f validation-rule-name.test` to run tests for the specified rule only.